cuhacking/cuHacking-website-2020/README.md

 # promo-website
 Temporary landing page used while the static website is under construction.
+Built in React using create-react-app.

+# Installation

+'*Coming Soon*'